tomatoaiu/vue-gutter-resize/README.md

 - gutterSize : String
   - all gutter width
 - gutterSizes : Array<String>
-  - each gutter width
+  - each gutter width
   - If gutterSize is specified, gutterSize takes precedence
 - color : String
-  - all gutter color
+  - all gutter color
 - colors : Array<String>
   - each gutter clolr
   - If color is specified, color takes precedence